 The COVID-19 pandemic and the recent economic downturn prompted us to perform additional credit reviews of our existing customers, including obtaining recent credit reports and reviewing their latest available statements of financial position.
-After performing our additional reviews, we determined that, while there may be delays in our collections, the risk of credit loss on our trade accounts receivable as of March 31, 2020 was expected to be consistent with prior periods and that our methodology for estimating credit losses was appropriate.
+In addition, we have seen an increase in requests for extended payment terms.
+After performing our additional reviews, we increased the allowance for credit losses for certain accounts receivable.

-The allowance for credit losses was \$1.1 million as of March 31, 2020, and the allowance for doubtful accounts was \$1.2 million as of December 31, 2019.
-Provisions, write-offs and recoveries were not material during the three months ended March 31, 2020.
+The allowance for credit losses was \$2.2 million as of June 30, 2020, and the allowance for doubtful accounts was \$1.2 million as of December 31, 2019.
+Provisions, write-offs and recoveries were not material during the six months ended June 30, 2020.